EnduranceCode/AndroidBasicsNanodegree/README.md

 The code developed following the Multi-screen Apps lessons is stored in the folder [study-multi-screen-apps](./study-multi-screen-apps) of this repository.

+### Networking

+The code developed following the Networking lessons is stored in the folder [study-networking](./study-networking).

 ## Practice Sets

 ### Practice Set: Object-Oriented Programming